agilgur5/mst-persist/README.md

 persist('some', someStore, {
   storage: localForage,  // or AsyncStorage in react-native.
                          // default: localStorage
-  jsonify: false  // if you use AsyncStorage, this shoud be true
+  jsonify: false,  // if you use AsyncStorage, this should be true
                    // default: true
+  transforms: [
-  whitelist: ['name']  // only these keys will be persisted }).then(() => console.log('someStore has been hydrated'))
+    whitelistKeys(['name']) // only these keys will be persisted ]
+}).then(() => console.log('someStore has been hydrated'))

 ```